Kunz-David/LAP_Julia/docs/src/man/examples/examples.md

 ```

 Here I will show how the basic methods work on different kinds of displacements.
 I use the word displacement and flow interchangeably.
-To see how to display the results check out the [Visualisation Functions](@ref) section.

 ## Generate test flows